webysther/packagist-mirror/README.md

 - More recipes to AWS/Azure/GCP/DigitalOcean and another cloud providers.
 - Support gz disabled for limited configuration access to Apache/Nginx.
 - Support full mirror mode (for countries/companies with limited access to internet).
+- Status report for all mirrors around the world.
+- Stats after initial mirror creation.

 ## 📋 Requirements